 Animals have also a great impact on the lives of humans.
 Besides as a source of meat, milk, and eggs, animals are also a source of materials (e.g. wool).
 Because of this, some of them have been domesticated.
 Cows, chickens, horses, pigs, sheep, etc. are some of the domesticated animals.
 There are also animals that are made as pets, e.g. dogs, cats, birds, etc. Some of them are even trained to carry out “jobs”, e.g. guard dogs, rodent-hunting cats, and homing pigeons.
 Certain animals (e.g. fruit flies, mice, primates) are made to serve as animal models for scientific research.

 - The largest extant animal on earth is the blue whale (Balaenoptera musculus).
 It could weigh up to 190 metric tonnes and reach up to 110 ft long.

-- On land, the largest extant animal is the African bush elephant (Loxodonta africana) that could weigh up to 12.25 tonnes and reach up to 35.0 ft long.
+- On land, the largest extant animal is the African bush elephant (Loxodonta africana) which could weigh up to 12.25 tonnes and reach up to 35.0 ft long.

-- The smallest animal is a cnidarian Myxozoa (e.g. Myxobolus shekel) that grows not larger than 20 µm.
+- The smallest animal is a cnidarian Myxozoa (e.g. Myxobolus shekel) that grows no larger than 20 µm.

 The branch of science that deals with animals is zoology.
 The topics are varied.
 Some of the areas of study are morphoanatomy, histology, physiology, ecology, evolution, taxonomy, and ethology.
-Specific groups of animals being studied also led to sub-disciplines such as entomology (study of insects), herpetology (study of amphibians and reptiles), ornithology (study of birds), mammalogy (study of mammals), etc.
+Specific groups of animals being studied also led to sub-disciplines such as entomology (the study of insects), herpetology (the study of amphibians and reptiles), ornithology (the study of birds), mammalogy (the study of mammals), etc.

 - Kingdom: Animalia 1758